DucManhPhan/DucManhPhan.github.io/_posts/2020-01-28-Strategy-Pattern.md

 So, we have some problems:
 - How can a class be configured with an algorithm at run-time instead of implementing an algorithm directly?
 - How can an alogrithm be selected an exchanged at run-time?
+- We can be difficult to test, because we need to cover all execution paths, and each condition require us to write at least one more test.
+Then, when we need to modify some algorithms, we need to test all algorithms again.
+- By using if-else or switch statement, all of the implementations are tied to that implementation, making them harder to change in the future.

 <br>